NewPath-Consulting/Wild-Apricot-Press/README.md

 On the WordPress admin dashboard, using the left menu, navigate to to Plugins > Add New.
 Upload the plugin [add link to zip] and activate.

- [Add instructions on Wild Apricot credentials and license key. note that new site requires a new license]

 To configure the WAWP plugin, the Wild Apricot API settings must be set.

 ### Create an Authorized Application in Wild Apricot